Ofrenda Magazine is currently on hiatus. We are no longer publishing new content.

-Ofrenda Magazine is a digital and print publication that explores Xicanx and Latinx spirituality, earth-centered wisdom traditions, social and earth justice, and healing arts.
-We share wisdom from our community for the health of people and planet.
+Ofrenda Magazine explores explores Xicanx and Latinx spiritualities, ancestral connection, social and eco justice, curanderismo, and other healing arts.
+We share wisdom from our community that acknowledges interconnection, promotes wellbeing, and honors the earth.

 In Ofrenda, you'll find creative and informative works from a wide range of Xicanx (Chicana/x/o), Indigenous, Latinx, and Afro-Latinx contributors, including writers, artists, poets, healers, curanderx, activists, and those who celebrate their perspectives.

 The magazine was founded as una ofrenda—an offering—to the community, to seekers and practitioners, to our ancestors, to the earth, and to the many generations who will follow us.
-May our healing and self care be their wellness.

 Ofrenda began on the ancestral lands of several Indigenous peoples, including the Council of the Three Fires—the Ojibwe, Odawa, and Potawatomi Nations—as well as the Miami, Ho-Chunk, Menominee, Sac, Fox, Kickapoo, and Illinois Nations.
-We offer our respect and gratitude to the Indigenous peoples who live in northern Illinois and whose ancestors inhabit that place.
+We offer our continuing respect and gratitude to the Indigenous peoples who live in northern Illinois and whose ancestors inhabit that place.

-Ofrenda now operates on the ancestral lands of the Chumash people.
-We’re grateful for the beauty of this land and the ocean nearby; we offer our respect and gratitude to the Chumash people and their ancestors for infusing this land with their energy, love, and care.
-We are committed to supporting landback initiatives that restore ancestral lands to the Chumash people.
+Ofrenda now operates on the ancestral lands of the yak titʸu titʸu yak tiłhini (ytt), “the people of the full moon,” also known as the Northern Chumash people.
+We’re grateful for the beauty of this land and the ocean nearby; we offer our respect and gratitude to the ytt and their ancestors for infusing this land with their energy, love, and care—their flower and song.
+With sorrow, we acknowledge the horrific acts of genocide committed by the early Spanish and U.S. settlers and their governments.
+We are committed to supporting language revitalization initiatives as well as landback initiatives that restore governance and stewardship of land and ocean to the ytt.
+Specifically, we support and encourage our readers to support the efforts of the Chumash Heritage National Marine Sanctuary.

-Marcy extends muchísimas gracias to Maestra Ixtoii Paloma Cervantes for her teachings and to Erika Buenaflor for the plática that set this project in motion.
+Marcy extends many thanks to Maestra Ixtoii Paloma Cervantes for her teachings and to Erika Buenaflor for the plática that set this project in motion.

 We also thank uncredited friends and family members who offer their guidance, editorial wisdom, and practical services.